DIY Audio Home

 The "Mighty Midget" is a simple single-ended pentode amp that uses inexpensive compactron TV tubes.
 It puts out about 3 watts per channel, and uses only one (two-section) tube per channel.

 This project was published in audioXpress, May, 2008.
-Please support what's become about the only DIY audio magazine still published - buy a copy!

 In summary, the amp uses 6T10 tubes, which contain dual-control pentode and power beam tube sections.
 The dual-control pentode is used as a regular pentode amp (with a trick of biasing up G3 to get linear characteristics).
 The beam tube section is used in pentode mode, with about 10% plate-to-grid feedback to get decent distortion and damping factor.
 No global feedback is used.